Polytech-DevOps-Course-2017/jenkins_demo/mishin.sergey/README.md

   from [qezz/jenkins-heavy-var](https://github.com/qezz/jenkins-heavy-var.git).
 * run docker container with jenkins on port **8082**

+**Important**

+`jenkins-heavy-var` is going to be the hude submodule, so do not try to include it's content to this (almost lightweight) repo.

 ### DIY way ###

 You can bootstrap your own JENKINS_HOME and use provided Jenkinsfile to build a pipeline.